 Because of the dedication he felt towards his education and his commitment to complete the semester, Jaccob was able to finish his course despite the weak connectivity and everything going on while he was in the Middle East.

-“In just ten short weeks, I went from heart-racing presentations loaded with verbal pauses to being comfortable presenting last-minute briefings in front of my peers.
-The confidence gained from my newly developed comfort reflected in my job performance.”
+“In just 10 short weeks, I went from heart-racing presentations loaded with verbal pauses to being comfortable presenting last-minute briefings in front of my peers.
+The confidence gained from my newly developed comfort reflected in my job performance,” he said.

 Throughout his time at Waldorf, Jaccob also learned valuable lessons on followership.